See what class is like

 Your always curious, sometimes furious toddler is starting to learn about the world and to interact with grownups and other children in new (and often surprising) ways.
 Toddlers learn by watching others, playing, and experimenting.
 Our Mixed-Age classes are perfectly aligned with this type of learning because they allow children to participate in their own way in a relaxed, family-style atmosphere.

 If you notice your child revisiting some behaviors she has moved past, don't worry!
 This is not regression.
 This process of revisiting actually affirms the progress your child has made as she recognizes that she no longer exhibits these behaviors.
 It also signifies empathy as she adjusts her behavior in order to relate to the younger children in the room.

 Your preschooler’s musical creativity, enthusiasm, and skills are growing by leaps and bounds!
 In our Mixed-Age classes, preschoolers are the class leaders and are encouraged to contribute their ideas and lead the younger children, who love to watch and imitate them.
 And because Music Learning Supports All Learning®, your preschooler will also be developing other skills they’ll need to succeed both in school and in life.

 For big kids

 Rhythm Kids is an international, research-based music immersion program, developed by rhythm expert Tom Foote.
 In class, students start learning to compose, choreograph, and conduct as they play—and play with!—djembes, other percussion instruments and, of course, their own voices and bodies.
 When parents attend class, they amplify their children’s learning AND have a great time singing, moving, and drumming themselves.

-NB: Rhythm Kids bring their own djembe to class each week so that they can practice at home between classes and during breaks.
+NB: Rhythm Kids bring their own djembe to class each week so that they can use the weekly drumming videos to practice at home between classes and during breaks.